 I am not good at writing reviews for anything, unless it is some kind of military or geopolitics related matter, but Ron Ridenour’s book The Russian Peace Threat: Pentagon On Alert is one of those cases when a review must be written.
 A very positive review at that.
-Ridenour book’s title is not sarcastic, it is a reflection of a reality of the nature of the Cold War 1.0 slowly transitioning to Cold War 2.0 as was and is seen not only from within the Soviet Union, but was seen by many people around the globe who remembered the horrors of WW II and were aware of the price the Soviet people paid in ridding world of the Nazi scourge.
+Ridenour book’s title is not sarcastic, it is a reflection of a reality of the nature of the Cold War 1.0 slowly transitioning to Cold War 2.0 as was and is seen not only from within the Soviet Union, but was seen by many people around the globe who remembered the horrors of WW II and were aware of the price the Soviet people paid in ridding the world of the Nazi scourge.

-Ridenour goes in depth when tying together the significance, and not just the scientific but humanistic aspect too, of Gagarin’s space flight and the revolution in Cuba which was precipitated by conditions which forced Castro’s revolutionaries to define Cuba as “the brothel of the Western hemisphere.”
-One, of course, can find oneself debating this point but even radically anti-communist commentators, such as National Review’s own Andrew Stuttaford had to admit that “There was, to be sure, a great deal that was wrong—badly wrong—with Cuba before Castro’s revolution.”
+Ridenour goes in depth when tying together the significance, and not just the scientific but humanistic aspect too, of Gagarin’s space flight and the revolution in Cuba which was precipitated by conditions that forced Castro’s revolutionaries to define Cuba as “the brothel of the Western hemisphere.”
+One, of course, can find oneself debating this point but even radically anti-communist commentators, such as National Review’s own Andrew Stuttaford had to admit that, “There was, to be sure, a great deal that was wrong—badly wrong—with Cuba before Castro’s revolution.”
 This is an important point, once one reads through Ridenour’s excellent summary of the American activity against Cuba under the pretexts so well known by now: American exceptionalism, also recognized around the world as American imperialism.
 At the time of Gagarin’s flight and the Cuban Revolution, American Imperialism was “fighting” the grossly exaggerated threat of Communism.